pytorch/rl/README.md

 OS: macOS **** (x86_64)
 ```

+Versioning issues can cause error message of the type ```undefined symbol``` and such.
+For these, refer to the [versioning issues document](knowledge_base/VERSIONING_ISSUES.md) for a complete explanation and proposed workarounds.

 ## Running examples
 Examples are coded in a very similar way but the configuration may change from one algorithm to another (e.g. async/sync data collection, hyperparameters, ratio of model updates / frame etc.)